 EDU 111 - Foundations of American Education

 This course is an introduction to the profession of teaching.
 The social, economic, and political history of American education will be explored.
 Contemporary goals, practices, and issues will also be investigated.
 Specific topics include: diversity; special education; child/adolescent development; legal issues; ethics; professionalism; curriculum; philosophy; learning theories and pedagogy.
-Thirty hours of field and additional hours of service learning experiences are required.
+Field and community service experiences are mandatory.
 This course is appropriate for L.A.G.S.
 Teacher Education (A.S.
 Degree) transfer majors who wish to pursue Childhood (Grades 1-6), Middle Childhood (Grades 5-8), Adolescence (Grades 7-12), Physical Education (K-12), Art Education (K-12) or Music Education (K-12) teacher certification.

 See teacher certification.